mgibbs1259/focused-fashion/README.md

 ## TO DO
 1) Data loader bar - Mary
-2) Script to check images vs json - Jessica
+2) Script to check images vs json - Jessica DONE
-3) Add script to save model - Jessica
+3) Add script to save model - Jessica DONE
 4) Hooking up train and validations then test, add micro-average F1 - Mary
 5) ASK ABOUT HOW TO address class imbalance, research THIS - Mary
 6) Excel sheet for tracking hyperparameters/models - Jessica